hbeni/fgcom-mumble/README.md

   - She monitors recorded ATIS samples and spawns/kills `radio-playback` bots appropriate to the recordings.

-Support for FGCom special frequencies
+NOT-IMPLEMENTED-YET: Support for FGCom special frequencies
 -------------------------------------
 A common thing is that pilots may want to easily test if their setup works.
 This is implemented trough some special bots as well as the plugin itself.
 Also, FGCom-mumble has builtin special frequencies with alternative behaviour.